 I received a moderation action on my account 3 years ago, does this mean I can’t DevEx?

 Minor moderation infractions or having a moderation history does not necessarily mean that your account(s) are ineligible for DevEx.
 We do take into consideration the type of infraction and the timing of it during the review process.

 Tipalti is a third-party payment processor that we have partnered with to process DevEx payments.
-Once you submit a DevEx request, and if it is approved to proceed to the next step you will be sent an invitation to the Tipalti portal.
-Portal invitations are sent to the email you provided on your DevEx request.
+Once you submit a DevEx request, and if it is approved to proceed to the next step you will be sent an invitation to get setup on the DevEx portal.

 The Roblox account owner should be the one whose name and information is on the DevEx request, Tipalti portal and tax form.
 Please note, the name on the bank account (if applicable) should also match the name on the Tipalti portal.